-Whether they’re set 100 years ago or in the modern day, the stories at the heart of these movies can reflect reality for many people who have loved ones in the armed forces.
-From Hollywood classics to modern epics, here are 10 military romance movies to sweep you off your feet.
+Whether they’re set hundreds years ago or in the modern day, the stories at the heart of these movies can reflect reality for many people who have loved ones in the armed forces.
+From Hollywood classics to modern epics, here are some military romance movies to sweep you off your feet.

 In 1941, childhood best friends Rafe McCawley (Ben Affleck) and Danny Walker (Josh Hartnett) both enlist as pilots before the US even enters World War II.
 While training, Rafe strikes up a relationship with nurse Evelyn Johnson (Kate Beckinsale) and he joins an elite group of American pilots sent to aid British forces overseas.
 After Rafe is shot down over the English channel, Evelyn and Danny bond over their shared grief.
 But their romance is interrupted when Rafe shows up at the base having survived.

 The very next day, their base at Pearl Harbor is attacked by the Japanese.
 As Rafe and Danny are sent away to prepare for a daring and dangerous mission, Evelyn will have to choose between the two men.

 A classic romance (and a classic novel), From Here to Eternity is a tale of interpersonal drama between US Army soldiers on the island of Oahu during the lead-up to the attack on Pearl Harbor.